ExpressionEngine/ExpressionEngine-User-Guide/source/modules/email/tellafriend.rst

 	recipients="admin@example.com,ceo@example.com,president@example.com"

-**Note**: In the situation where recipients are specified with this parameter and the regular "To:" field is *also* filled out, the recipients specified with this parameter will be mailed using BCC (Blind Carbon Copy) so that the "To:" recipient does not see those "hidden" email recipients.
+.. note:: In the situation where recipients are specified with this
+	parameter and the regular "To:" field is *also* filled out, the recipients specified with this parameter will be mailed using BCC (Blind Carbon Copy) so that the "To:" recipient does not see those "hidden" email recipients.

 redirect=
 ~~~~~~~~~